 For more detailed install instructions, see the Administration - Installation chapter.

-The simplest way to install is using the Launcher jar.
+The simplest way to try Rundeck is by using the Launcher jar.

 Simply download it, and place it into a directory that will be the